RajKumarBhol/Spotify-Clone-frontend/README.md

-Welcome to the Spotify Clone Frontend project!
+Welcome to the Spotify Clone Frontend project using HTML and CSS!